golang/tools/internal/mcp/design/design.md

 // A SSEServerTransport is a logical SSE session created through a hanging GET
 // request.
 //
-// When connected, it returns the following [Stream] implementation:
+// When connected, it returns the following [Connection] implementation:
 //   - Writes are SSE 'message' events to the GET response.
 //   - Reads are received from POSTs to the session endpoint, via
 //     [SSEServerTransport.ServeHTTP].